 Part-time PhD students: You’ll need to be resident in the UK for the duration of your studies.
 In exceptional circumstances, this requirement can be waived if the University is satisfied that you can engage fully with your research.
 In this instance, you’d still be required to travel to the UK regularly at your own expense and to take your examination in the UK.

 Professional Doctorate students: You can live anywhere in the world.
 You’ll be required to fund your travel to a compulsory year 1 residential weekend in Milton Keynes.
 Similarly, you are required to fund your travel to the residential/day schools in years 2 and 3.
 You’re also required to fund attendance at your viva, which will be held at the OU campus in Milton Keynes.

 You’ll be assigned at least two supervisors who are usually University academic staff.
 Some students have an additional external supervisor.
 A third-party monitor will also be assigned to you to provide pastoral care and support.
 In exceptional cases, Professional Doctorate students may be assigned two external supervisors.

 Throughout your studies you’ll attend induction and training events, and you’ll be supported administratively by the Graduate School.
-Our Graduate School Network (GSN) is where you can access resources to support your studies and social media presences, building a virtual network of fellow students and research staff.
+The OU Graduate School supplies online support that will guide you through the student journey and link you to training and development resources, as well as in-person and online community spaces.